asosgaming/sinusbot/README.md

 Added Tag for Version 1.0.0.5
 Instituting Changes to allow for Docker Image Tags in build environment.
 Completed Update of TS3 Client to v.
 3.1.0.1
-Completed Updatge of Sinusbot to latest Linux Beta Build.
+Completed Update of Sinusbot to latest Linux Beta Build.

 ----------------------------------------------------------